kktt007/note/temp.md

 Computers can perform a variety of tasks. to entertain people by dancing, singing, acting, or playing music

+- dramatic -- \ drə-ˈma-tik
+sudden, very great and often surprising
+There has been a dramatic rise in reported crime.

+- plunge
+move or fall suddenly and often a long way forward, down, or into something:
+We ran down to the beach and plunged into the sea.

 ### 3.23

 https://linux.cn/article-11422-1.html